 As per sec.
 57 of the Health Professions Act, employers have a mandatory duty to report unprofessional conduct of regulated members in their employment.

 If an employer terminates or suspends or the regulated member resigns, as a result of unprofessional conduct, the employer must give notice of that conduct to the Complaints Director.

-The employer must provide timely written notice to the College using the Employer Complaint Report Form.
+The employer must provide timely written notice to the College using the Employer Complaint Notification Form.

 Upon receipt of an employer report of a complaint, the College’s complaints process will be followed and the employer will become the complainant.

 Section 1(1)(pp) of the HPA contains a detailed definition of unprofessional conduct.